Easier internationalization (Part 1 of 3)

 value that impacts how some elements are rendered by the browser.

-element will also reverse the order of its children
+- the labelelement will also reverse the order of its children

 by Ariel Juod (@arieljuod) on CodePen.